OpenTagOS/php-interview-task/README.md

 ### Requirements
 * The API client provides two ISO currency codes and receives their exchange rate
     - Example: When we provide `CAD CHF` codes we expect to receive `0.73`
 * Additionally, the exchange rate should contain a sign indicating the rate trend.
-The trend should be calculated as the average deviation within the last 10 rates.
+The trend should be calculated as the deviation between the current rate and average of the last 10 rates (calculation should be simple, avoid usage of statistics formulas).
 A negative, positive or static sign is then added as a suffix to the exchange rate value
     - Example `0,73 ↑` or `0,73 ↓` or `0,73 -`

 ### Must haves